grpc/grpc-go/SECURITY.md

 1.7.x-1.8.x        | 4.1.16.Final          | 2.0.6.Final
 1.9.x-1.10.x       | 4.1.17.Final          | 2.0.7.Final
 1.11.x-            | 4.1.22.Final          | 2.0.7.Final

+_(grpc-netty-shaded avoids issues with keeping these versions in sync.)_

 ### OkHttp
 If you are using gRPC on Android devices, you are most likely using `grpc-okhttp` transport.